Controller & Procedure

 VovkRequest Type

-VovkRequest tweaks the standard NextRequest type by adding generics for request body (json method) and query (searchParams property) parameters.
-This allows you to define the expected types for these parts of the request, enabling type-safe access within your procedure.
+VovkRequest mirrors the NextRequest type by adding generics for request body (json method) and query (searchParams property) parameters.
+This allows you to define the expected types for these parts of the request, enabling type-safe access within procedure.

 import { put, prefix, type VovkRequest } from 'vovk';